 Contact and Corrections

-Correction requests, rights questions, and publication concerns should have a durable public path.
+Correction requests, rights questions, and archival concerns should have a durable public path.

-Ball Archives publishes this route now so researchers, rights holders, and other readers can understand how corrections, rights questions, provenance concerns, and publication issues will be handled once a verified public channel is activated.
+Ball Archives publishes this route so researchers, rights holders, and other readers can find the current public contact channel and understand how corrections, rights questions, provenance concerns, and publication issues are handled.

 Contact and corrections policy for Ball Archives public collection and item records.